joelfan/joelfan/README.md

 - 👋 Hi, I’m @joelfan, I am a fan of Billy Joel, the great pop singer and piano player
 - 👀 I’m interested in Music (you guessed it!), sports, health, open science.
-- 🌱 I’m currently learning Open science
+- 🌱 I’m currently learning open science
 - 💞️ I’m looking to collaborate on Big international projects
 - 📫 How to reach me Look for me at unimi.